RAJDEEP-2003/CourseMate/README.md

 # Student Registration System

-This Python-based Student Registration System allows admins to manage students and courses, and enables students to register and manage their courses.
-Data is stored using a file-based approach.The fact that i made this for my school project.
+I developed a Python-based Student Registration System.
+This application provides an intuitive platform for admins to manage students and courses while allowing students to register and manage their own courses.
+Data storage is implemented using a file-based approach for simplicity and efficiency.

 ![Screenshot](./mock5.png)